 Cover and cook on high for 4 hours.
 (OR cover and cook on low for 7 - 8 hours.)
 If you like, add additional salt to taste.
 Enjoy!

 MAKES 8 SERVINGS

 CHEW ON THIS: February is Canned Food Month.
 Grab some canned beans, tomatoes, tomato sauce, and more foods in tin cylinders.
-Then celebrate by whipping up our rockin' crock pot recipes!
+Then celebrate by whipping up our rockin' slow cooker recipes!

 Don't be a recipe hog.
-Click "send to a friend" and share these amazing crock pot recipes with everyone you know.
+Click "send to a friend" and share these amazing slow cooker recipes with everyone you know.